marcus-downing/dr-downing-website/src/pages/contact.md

 ### Clinic address

-The Elixir Clinic
+The Hale Clinic
-Third Floor
+3rd Floor
-75 Wimpole St
+4 Harley Street
 London
-W1G 9RS
+W1G 9PB
+UK

 Currently ALL our clinics are held here.
-The premises are on the 3rd floor with elevator access, and a ramp to the front door on request.
+The premises are on the 3rd and 4th floor – our office and usual clinic is on the 4th.

+The elevator only goes to the 3rd floor, then there is a short flight of steps to the 4th.
+If you have accessibility problems please let us know in good time and we will arrange a room on the 3rd floor.

+There is a ramp to the front door on request.
 A disabled-appropriate toilet is available.

 Full emergency equipment including defibrillator is readily available.
 Trained nursing staff are always present, with life-support training.

-### Postal address

-91 Wimpole St
-London
-W1G 0EF

-This is our address for correspondence.
-It is an office; there is NO CLINIC there.
-Send letters here, but do NOT come here for appointments.
-If you do find yourself there don’t worry, it is less than 200 metres from the clinic.

 ### Registered address